WilliamLiPro/Saliency-Detection-FDC/README.md

 # Saliency-Detection-FDC

-Fast Visual saliency detection based on fequency domain analysis and integrated DoG filter.
+Fast Visual Saliency Based on Multi-scale Difference of Gaussians Fusion in Frequency Domain.
 For more information, please contact author by: williamli_pro@163.com

-The preprint paper (written in Chinese) has been submitted to: https://www.researchgate.net/publication/333809502_Fast_Saliency_Detection_Algorithm_Based_on_Multi-scale_Difference_of_Gaussians_Fusion_in_Frequency_Domain
+The preprint paper has been submitted to: https://www.researchgate.net/publication/333809502_Fast_Saliency_Detection_Algorithm_Based_on_Multi-scale_Difference_of_Gaussians_Fusion_in_Frequency_Domain

 # Abstract